Apex / Apex Steward

 Production-grade, not vibe-coded.

-Apex Steward runs on TypeScript across the stack — React 18 on the front end, Node.js 20 with Express on the API, Prisma over a tenant-isolated database.
-Deployed on AWS with multi-tenant JWT auth, end-to-end encryption (Cloudflare in front of an origin certificate on Elastic Beanstalk), and SSM-managed secrets.
-The AI pipeline uses Voyage AI for embeddings and Anthropic Claude for extraction.
+Apex Steward runs on TypeScript across the stack — React 18 with Vite on the front end, Node.js 20 with Express and Zod validation on the API, and Prisma over a tenant-isolated database.
+Production runs on AWS RDS PostgreSQL (the same Prisma schema serves SQLite in dev), deployed on AWS Elastic Beanstalk with end-to-end TLS and secrets in AWS SSM Parameter Store.
+The AI pipeline pairs Voyage AI embeddings with Anthropic Claude Sonnet 4.6 for extraction and reasoning.

-It’s the kind of stack that scales without rewriting and the kind of operational posture that survives a security review.
+It’s the kind of stack that scales without a rewrite and the kind of operational posture that survives a security review.

 Security Posture